teuteuguy/afmw-docs/_advanced_docs/02-facilitate-workshop-guide.md

     Resource: '*'
 ```

+**Note:** The above policy is quite open for IoT related actions.
+The objective is to restrict access over time as the labs evolve.
+{: .notice--info}

 * Creates a custom resource CFN lambda function.

-The role of the lambda function is to programatically create users, add them to the group and create their login profile.
+This lambda function will then programatically create your list of IAM Student users, add them to the group and create their login profile with the default password